Are Retained Earnings Taxed for Small Businesses?

 These are earnings calculated after tax-profit and therefore a company doesn’t have to pay income taxes until a certain amount is saved.
 There are IRS tax laws that pertain to excess retained earnings.
 Once retained earnings hit a certain limit, the excess amount can be taxed unless the corporation can justify the accumulation.

 Available retained earnings can be reinvested back into the company by paying off debts and distributing profits to its owners and shareholders.
-Distributed retained earnings to shareholders is not subject to payroll taxes and is recorded as other income to those who receive it.

 In this article, we will discuss: